 In its first flyby, MESSENGER imaged an additional 21% of the surface that had not been seen by Mariner 10, mostly as it left the planet.
-After the second flyby, about 90% of the planet had been imaged, and once orbit had been achieved, the whole planet could gradually be mapped.
+After the second flyby, about 90% of the planet had been imaged, and once orbit had been achieved, the whole planet was gradually mapped.
+MESSENGER orbited Mercury for just over 4 Earth years - a bit over 8 solar days on Mercury.